America is fast becoming a retaliation nation. Look no further than the workplace, a microcosm of society.

 Continue reading #MeToo, Three, Four, and Five: A Leadership Challenge – by Deborah Levine

-Mauricio Velasquez, CEO of Diversity Training Group DTG, speaks with Deborah Levine, Editor-in-Chief of the American Diversity Report, about his training, consulting, and coaching on sexual harassment.
+Mauricio Velasquez, CEO of Diversity Training Group DTG, speaks with Deborah Levine, Editor-in-Chief of the American Diversity Report, about his training, consulting, and coaching on Sexual Harassment Prevention.
 DTG’s serves a broad range of clients including small and large organizations, not-for-profit, professional service firms, local, state and federal governments, law enforcement, and the military.

 CLICK below for Podcast: